A Wicked Halloween/FREEBIE Alert A Wicked Affair September 20

 Eyes as gray as

 a November sky regarded him with a decided chill.
-He was definitely striking
+He was definitely

 out with the ladies today.